TIBCOSoftware/snappydata/docs/configuring_cluster/configuring_cluster.md

 ```
 !!!
 Note
 	For a set of applicable class names and default values see the file **conf/log4j.properties.template**, which can be used as a starting point.
 Consult the [log4j 1.2.x documentation](http://logging.apache.org/log4j/) for more details on the configuration file.

+<a id="autoconfigur_offheap"></a>
+## Auto-Configuring Off-Heap Memory Size

+Off-Heap memory size is auto-configured by default in the following scenarios:

+*	**When the lead, locator, and server are setup on different host machines:**</br>
+	In this case, off-heap memory size is configured by default for the host machines with the server setup.
+The total size of heap and off-heap memory does not exceed more than 75% of the total RAM.
+For example, if the RAM is greater than 8GB, the heap memory is between 4-8 GB and the remaining becomes the off-heap memory.

+* **When leads and servers are on the same host machines:**</br>
+In this case,  off-heap memory size is configured by default and is adjusted based on the number of leads that are present.
+The total size of heap and off-heap memory does not exceed more than 75% of the total RAM.
+However, here the heap memory is the total heap size of the server as well as that of the lead.

+!!!
+Note
+	The off-heap memory size is not auto-configured when the heap memory and the off-heap memory are explicitly configured through properties or when multiple servers are on the same host machine.